Advisor works with students

 Can I lose my financial aid?

-Many circumstances can effect financial aid eligibility.
+Many circumstances can affect financial aid eligibility.
 Refer to the Satisfactory Academic Progress policy in the college catalog and student handbook.
+You may also reach out to financialaid@bartonccc.edu.

 Where do I find my graduation requirements?